dxw/playbook/src/staff-handbook/leave/sick-leave.md

 Where we're unable to reach an agreement that means you're able to maintain a reasonable level of attendance for work, we may consider your dismissal.
 We will only do this after we have exhausted all other options.

-## Medical appointments

-We support staff who need regular time off for medical appointments or counselling.
-If you need to attend an appointment, you should talk to your line manager.
-For meetings of a couple of hours or so  (including travel time), your line manager will usually ask you to try to make the hours up during the week.
-If the time off is longer but less frequent, the hours can be made up over a longer period of time.

-In both cases, this might mean a conversation with your delivery lead or equivalent to make sure work is managed in the best way.
-If it's not possible to recover the time taken in a flexible way, for example, due to the amount or pattern of time needed, your line manager may need to refer to another one of our policies.
-That might include considering a change to working hours.